WILDER SIDE OF OAKLAND COUNTY

 After another 15 minutes of hiking, this time along the camp roads, I returned to where I had started my trek near Peterson Lodge on the east shore of Tommy’s Lake.
 There’s a small beach there with a picnic table too: the perfect place for my late afternoon lunch.
 Thinking back to the hiker that found a morel, I looked under the table, but did not find any morels.

-Even though a detailed trail map has not yet been published, this gem hidden away in the midst of suburban life would be a great place for families to explore the “tamed,” yet still “Wilder Side” of Oakland County.
-Detailed information on Camp Agawam facilities, including a map of buildings and sites, rental fees, rules and restrictions can be found on the website of Orion Township Parks and Recreation.
+This gem, hidden away in the midst of suburban life, would be a great place for families to explore the “tamed,” yet still on the “Wilder Side” of Oakland County.
+Detailed information on Camp Agawam facilities, including a map of buildings and sites, rental fees, rules and restrictions can be found on the Orion Township Parks and Recreation website.

 Jonathan Schechter is the Nature Education Writer for Oakland County Government and blogs weekly about nature’s way, trails, and wildlife on the Wilder Side of Oakland County.

 For the latest county news and events, visit our website and follow along using #OaklandCounty on our Facebook, Twitter, Instagram, YouTube, Pinterest, and LinkedIn pages.